Being The Difference with our partners

-In 2015 Marquette University faculty and staff received $9.9 million through corporate, foundation, state and federal grants to conduct community-engaged research and provide service to address community-based issues in Milwaukee and beyond.
+In 2019 Marquette University faculty and staff received $12 million through corporate, foundation, state and federal grants to conduct community-engaged research and provide services to address community-based issues in Milwaukee and beyond.

 Beyond faculty and staff, Marquette undergraduate and graduate students embrace the mission of the university and actively seek ways to engage the broader community through service and community-based learning.
 Highlights of this engagement include:

-Hundreds of students and more than a dozen faculty from across campus have contributed to this collaborative model of community development sponsored by five institutional anchors including Marquette.
+Hundreds of students and more than a dozen faculty members from across campus have contributed to the Near West Side Partners, a collaborative model of community development sponsored by five institutional anchors including Marquette.
 Highlights include:

 - Economics students compiling and evaluating commercial and residential real estate data.